mercadopago/sdk-dotnet/README.md

 ![errorstructure](https://user-images.githubusercontent.com/864790/40929584-9cc4c96e-67fb-11e8-80a4-8d797953233a.png)

-You can check the errors and causes returned by the API using the `errors` attribute.
+You can check the errors and causes returned by the API using the `Errors` attribute.

 ```csharp
 Console.Out.WriteLine(payment.Errors.Message) // Print the error Message